- All rates are per credit hour and in US dollars.

 - An unusual circumstance beyond the control of the student caused the student to be unable to finalize registration before the first day of class.
 (Additional documentation should be provided, i.e. supporting documentation of the circumstance, etc.)

-- The completed Petition to Waive Late Registration Fee form may be turned in at a campus/center front office, mailed to the Records and Registration Office, or sent via email to the Assistant Registrar.
+- The completed Petition to Waive Late Registration Fee form may be turned in at a campus/center front office, mailed to the Records and Registration - Admissions Office, or sent via email to the Assistant Registrar.

 - The Assistant Registrar will review Petition and accompanying documents.
 A decision will be made to approve or deny the student's petition based upon the facts presented.